Hervey Bay Swim-With-Whales Impact Study

-- This is an exclusive opportunity for a maximum of nine swimmers per trip, departing on select days at 7:00am (6:15am check-in) from Urangan Harbour.
-Due to restrictions about entering the water with whale calves, the trips will most likely be offered only in the first half of whale season: from 15 July through to 10 September 2019.
+- This is an exclusive opportunity for a maximum of nine swimmers per trip, departing on select days at 7:00am (6:15 check-in) from Urangan Harbour.
+Due to restrictions about entering the water with whale calves, the trips will be offered only in the first half of whale season: from 15 July through to 10 September 2019.

 - This is not a regular whalewatch.
 The priority will be on finding suitable whale subjects and weather conditions to obtain the necessary research data.
 Swimming with whales is not guaranteed.
 We do guarantee whale sightings – or you get to go again on another trip, or an Ultimate Whalewatch ecotour (good for up to one year).

 - This is not a free-swim activity.
 You must hold on to a “mermaid line” (a rope extended from the vessel) and passengers cannot enter the water if whales have already approached the vessel within the legally mandated 100-metres.
 You must also stay in the water for the duration of the in-water activity, even if whales leave the area and/or visibility in the bay is low.

-- Non-swimming passengers cannot enter the water and may only book this trip if accompanying a participating passenger who has agreed to comply with the rules and requirements of the research study.
+- Non-swimming passengers cannot enter the water and may act as observers only.
+Observers must comply with the rules and requirements of the research study, as outlined below.